 The journey of Abraham Lincoln begins in the city of Hodgenville, Kentucky, where he was born to Thomas and Nancy Hanks Lincoln in 1809.
 The Lincoln family moved around frequently in order to sustain themselves which meant that Abraham Lincoln did not receive much formal education.
-His family’s financial situation and hardship led him to take up meagre jobs to support them, despite these obstacles, Lincoln was an avid reader, he read biographies, Bible, Charles Darwin, British political thinkers and also the speeches and works of the politician Henry Clay.
+His family’s financial situation and hardship led him to take up meagre jobs to support them, despite these obstacles, Lincoln was an avid reader, he read biographies, the Bible, Charles Darwin, British political thinkers and also the speeches and works of the politician Henry Clay.
 These literary works had a profound impact on him.

 Knowing that his life and growth did not belong in a farming career, Lincoln moved to Illinois.
-He peddled in various occupations ranging from shopkeeper to a legislator to a small stint in the military during the Black Hawk War.
+He peddled in various occupations ranging from shopkeeper to legislator to a small stint in the military during the Black Hawk War.
 A push came to the journey of Abraham Lincoln when finally, in 1836, he decided to pursue law and soon passed the bar exam as well.
 As a successful lawyer and supporter of the Whig Party, Lincoln continued to actively participate in Illinois’ local politics.
-Lincoln’s personality and astute stand on political, foreign and economic issues that made him extremely popular: his compelling critique of the Mexican- American War, slavery and lack of state reforms in economic development helped him establish as a man of integrity, intelligence and honesty.
+Lincoln’s personality and astute stand on political, foreign and economic issues made him extremely popular: his compelling critique of the Mexican- American War, slavery and lack of state reforms in economic development helped him establish himself as a man of integrity, intelligence and honesty.

 “The best way to predict the future is to create it.”

 Mentioned below are some of the most important career highlights of the journey of Abraham Lincoln.

 1861: Lincoln was the first Republican president to be sworn in.

 1862: Amidst the bloody civil war, Lincoln had the foresight to establish the ‘People’s Department’, that is, the Department of Agriculture.